As the name indicates, An Impulse Turbine is running the impulse of water.

 The energy to the runner is imparted by the jet of water impinges on the buckets with high velocity.

-Hence the pressure of water at entering and leaving the vanes is atmospheric.
+Hence the pressure of water entering and leaving the vanes is atmospheric.

-To measure the efficiency of Impulse Turbine, we can use following three types of efficiency.
+To measure the efficiency of the Impulse Turbine, we can use the following three types of efficiency.